 Chris Webber was drafted by the Orlando Magic and traded to the Golden State Warriors in 1993.
 The Warriors drafted Penny Hardaway and sent him to Florida.
 Webber was Rookie of the Year for the Warriors, 17.5 points, 9.1 rebounds.
 He played in the playoffs his first year in the league but lost in the first round to the Suns.
 It went awry in Oakland because coach Don Nelson had a vision for Webber that Webber wasn’t comfortable with.
 Suprisingly, the offensive guru Nelson, wanted Webber to be a traditional post player and Webber balked.
 He left Oakland for Washington who traded him to Sacramento.
 Webber protested at first.
 And then he settled in.

-Are we to settle in to this Chris Webber retirement narrative, never making it in the Hall of Fame since he was rejected multiple times?
-Is Webber being punished for his brain freeze as a 20 year old?
+Are we to settle in to this Chris Webber retirement narrative, never making it into the Hall of Fame?
+Is Webber being punished for his brain freeze as a 20 year old when he called a timeout and his team didn’t have one?
 Or, for his friction with Don Nelson who is universally revered?
 Or, is he continually remembered as the disappearing Chris Webber when the season was on the line?
 Or is it something else, something about the scandal at the University of Michigan of which Webber was partly accountable?

 The NBA suspended Webber eight games, three for lying to the grand jury.
 Webber refused to particpate in the ESPN documentary of which his former teammate Jalen Rose produced, The Fab Five.
 Webber was the only one of the Fab Five that wouldn’t participate and rightly or wrongly it gave the impression that Webber refused to be accountable.